Project MKHEXE

 Project MKHEXE is a 2025 American found footage horror thriller film written and directed by Gerald Robert Waddell.
 It stars Ignacyo Matynia, Jordan Knapp, Will Jandro, Jennifer Lynn O'Hara, and Dwayne Tarver.

+Presented as a lost, unfinished documentary uploaded to the internet in 2014, the film follows an aspiring filmmaker's investigation into the apparent suicide of his younger brother.
+It received positive reviews from critics.